BLANKX32/BLANKX32/README.md

 striving to learn more  <br/>

 # 💫 About Me:
-🔭 currently working on improving personal skills<br>🌱 I’m currently striving to start learning java<br>⚡ i dont know what im doing
+🔭 currently working on improving personal skills<br>🌱 learning java<br>⚡ i dont know what im doing

 # 💻 Tech Stack: